Josef Ehmer

-Josef Ehmer (* 7 November 1948 in Gschwandt) is an Austrian historian and professor emeritus at the University of Vienna.
+Josef Ehmer (7 November 1948 – 10 May 2023) was an Austrian historian and professor emeritus at the University of Vienna.

 Education and academic career

+Ehmer was born in Gschwandt on 7 November 1948.
 After attending elementary & secondary school in Upper Austria, Josef Ehmer studied history and German studies at the University of Vienna, where he obtained his doctorate in 1976.
 He then worked as a research assistant at the Department of Social and Economic History at the University of Vienna.
 In 1989 he habilitated and qualified as a lecturer.
 In 1993 he received a professorship at the University of Salzburg where he taught modern history.
 In 2005 he returned to the University of Vienna as professor of social and economic history.
 At both universities he was a member of the Academic Senate.
 From 2005 to 2014 Josef Ehmer was speaker for the historical sciences on the board of the Austrian Science Fund (FWF) and a board member of HERA - Humanities in the European Research Area.

-Josef Ehmer’s academic career path included numerous research stays abroad.
-1974-75, he received a Ph.D. grant from the Deutscher Akademischer Austauschdienst (DAAD) for the University of Munich; 1984-86, a scholarship from the Alexander von Humboldt-Foundation at the Max-Planck-Institute for History in Göttingen.
-He was visiting professor at the Free University Berlin (1990-91) and at the European University Institute in Florence (1997-98 and 2002-03).
+Ehmer's academic career path included numerous research stays abroad.
+1974–1975, he received a Ph.D. grant from the Deutscher Akademischer Austauschdienst (DAAD) for the University of Munich; 1984–1986, a scholarship from the Alexander von Humboldt-Foundation at the Max-Planck-Institute for History in Göttingen.
+He was visiting professor at the Free University Berlin (1990-91) and at the European University Institute in Florence (1997–1998 and 2002–2003).
 He maintained a close relationship with the Cambridge Group for the History of Population and Social Structure, which he visited regularly from 1978 to 1989, and was a visiting scholar at the Centre for Quantitative Economic History at Cambridge University in spring 2008.
-Since 2009 he has been an associate fellow at and a regular visitor to the International Research Centre “Work and Human Lifecycle in Global History” at Humboldt-University Berlin.
+From 2009 he was an associate fellow at and a regular visitor to the International Research Centre “Work and Human Lifecycle in Global History” at Humboldt-University Berlin.